Seismic Blasting: What Is It and How Does It Affect Marine Life?

 The volume of these repeated sonic blasts is staggering.
 In fact, the noise generated by the seismic air guns can reach up to 250 decibels underwater.
 This level of sound intensity is needed in order to penetrate deep through solid rock formations.

 However, comparing the extreme volume of seismic blasting to familiar noises above the water’s surface is an immense challenge.
-This is because the physics of how sound travels and is measured differs between the air and ocean.
+This is because the physics of how sound travels and is measured differ between the air and the ocean.

 It’s also worth mentioning that the decibel scale used to quantify sound is not a linear one, but rather a logarithmic scale.
 This means that each increase of 10 decibels represents a 10-fold increase in the actual sound intensity.